AlexK020908/210-project/README.md

 - as a user I want to be able to view my total amount of money spent on each support investment everytime I add a new entry
 - as a user I want to be able to view my total money spent on Sneaker investments everytime I add a new entry.
+- as a user, I want to be able to save my purchased proxy list to file
+- as a user, I want to be able to save my purchased cook group list to file
+- as a user, I want to be able to save my purchased captcha solver list to file
+- as a user, I want to be able to save my sneaker entry list to file
+- as a user, I want to be able to load my purchased proxy list from file
+- as a user, I want to be able to load my purchased cook group list from file
+- as a user, I want to be able to load my purchased captcha solver from file
+- as a user, I want to be able to load my sneaker entry list from file
+- as a user, I want to be able to save my revenue list to file
+- as a user, I want to be able to load my revenue list from file